 Pellworm (Schleswig-Holstein, Germany) and

 End of 2019, a trilateral network has been formed, based on the before mentioned initiatives and the ministerial declaration.
-Started as informal group with approx. nine participants, the group grows up to more than 20 persons.
-One of the aims of the group is to initiate a bottom-up approach to involve municipalities and people living and working in the Wadden Sea Region.
+Started as informal group with approx. nine participants, the initiative grows up to more than 20 persons.
+One of the aims of the initiative is to initiate a bottom-up approach to involve municipalities and people living and working in the Wadden Sea Region.
 This should strengthen the political power and influence and finally improve the identity of the Region, which can support opportunities for touristic and, thus, sustainable economic development.

 What about? - Darkness